 The choice of the right insert size is an important part in planning your sequencing experiment.
 Size selection is typically done after fragmentation of the input DNA and adapter ligation, using gel electrophoresis or beads.
 The choice of possible insert sizes is limited by technical factors of the sequencing process, in Illumina SBS especially by the bridge amplification step.
-To read more about the different parts of a prepared DNA fragment please take a look on the figure in the article [link to “Why do get reads of the same length when you sequence differently sized fragments (Illumina)”].
+To read more about the different parts of a prepared DNA fragment please take a look on the figure in the article about observed sequence lengths in Illumina.

 For Illumina systems DNA insert size range of 200–800 bp.
 It depends on the used Illumina system, the used reagents (kits) and the mode (single/paired end).
 That's why you should first take a look in the operating instructions of your used device and kit.
 For this reason there is no general recommendation and we can only give you some examples shown in table 1.